stefanpenner/fs-tree-diff/README.md

 must be recursively traversed, entries stated.. etc, all to figure out what first must be deleted.
 Since we patch from tree to tree, discovering new files is both wasteful and un-needed.

-The operations will also be provided in the correct order.
-So when deleting a large tree, unlink and rmdir operations will be provided depthFirst.
+The operations will also be provided in a correct order.
+So when deleting a large tree, unlink and rmdir operations will be provided in a correct order (the order will remain safe, but may change as the implementation changes).
 Allowing us to safely replay the operations without having to first confirm the FS is as we expected.

 A simple example: